-Page count: 500 words is about the maximum that can fit on one page with no images.
-Reports will range from 20 to 70 pages of material, including Appendices.
-This means that image-rich reports could be as short as 6,000-8,000 words, and text-rich reports could be as long as 20,000-25,000 words.
+Page count: Five hundred words is about the maximum that can fit on one page with no images.
+Reports will range from 10 to 70 pages of material, including Appendices.
 If your report is longer, some cutting will be necessary.
 We are here to help with making those decisions.